Reconciling Predictive and Statistical Parity: A Causal Approach: Experiments

 across 10 different repetitions of the adjustment procedure that yields $\widehat{Y}_{\text{BN}}^{FP}$.
 For each business necessity set, this allows us to compute the SPM (measuring statistical parity), and iPPM (measuring predictive parity).

 The results of the experiment are shown in Fig.~\ref{fig:pareto-frontier}, where the error bars indicate the standard deviation over different repetitions.
 As predicted by our theoretical analysis, the choice of BN$=\emptyset$ yields the lowest SPM, but the largest iPPM.
 Conversely, BN$=\{Z, W\}$ yields the lowest iPPM, but the largest SPM.
 The BN sets $Z, W$ interpolate between the two notions, but the data indicates the spurious effect explained by $Z$ does not have a major contribution.
-Fig.~\ref{fig:pareto-frontier}, therefore, shows a trade-off between statistical and predictive parity described through different business necessity options, and gives an empirical validation of the hypothesized spectrum of fairness notions in Fig.~\ref{fig:sp-pp-spectrum}.
+Fig.~\ref{fig:pareto-frontier}, therefore, shows a trade-off between statistical parity on the one hand, and predictive parity and accuracy on the other.
+The trade-off is captured through different business necessity options, and gives an empirical validation of the hypothesized spectrum of fairness notions in Fig.~\ref{fig:sp-pp-spectrum}.